NGO Registration Methods - 1

 would not affect the organisation’s ‘public’ character.

-Whether a trust, society or section-25 company, the
+Whether a trust, society or section-8 company (previous section 25), the

 Income Tax Act gives all categories equal treatment, in terms of exempting